allanwrench28/GHST/core/CONTRIBUTING.md

 This project is licensed under the MIT License.
 By contributing, you agree that your contributions will be licensed under the same license.

-**Thank you for contributing to FANTOM!
+**Thank you for contributing to GHST!
 Together, humans and AI can build amazing things. 🚀👻**